May Day Basket Ideas

 - Ribbon, string or rope

 - Candy, treats or flowers

 Fold paper into a triangle.
-Punch 1 hole in the top corner (through both sides).
+Punch one hole in the top corner (through both sides).
 Open the paper with outside pattern down.
-Punch 1 hole in the middle of each corner without a hole.
+Punch one hole in the middle of each corner without a hole.
 Pull opposite corners to center and secure with a ribbon through the holes.
 Add glue for extra reinforcement.
-Repeat for the other 2 corners.
+Repeat for the other two corners.
 Adjust paper as desired.
-Fill with candy, treats and flowers.
+Fill with candy, treats and paper flowers.